DavidVujic/python-polylith-docs/docs/examples.md

 You will find examples of sharing code between different kind of projects, developer tooling configuration such as `mypy` and the `venv`, and development setup for REPL Driven Development or Jupyter notebooks.

+In addition to the examples, there is also the actual [Python tools for the Polylith Architecture](https://github.com/DavidVujic/python-polylith) repo, that itself is a Polylith Workspace.

 ## Video tutorials
 * Python with the Polylith Architecture - [an overview](https://youtu.be/3w2ffHZb6gc) (about 15 minutes)
 * Python Poetry Polylith Plugin - [the tooling support & commands](https://youtu.be/AdKpTP9pjHI) (about 13 minutes)